haskellfoundation/tech-proposals/proposals/000-comm-grants.md

 explicit example of a "Summer of Code" style program as within scope for an HFTP proposal.
 This is such a proposal.

+Several other communities have similar grant programs.
+Some examples include:

+* Google Summer of Code, which awards between $1500 and $3300 per student, scaled by cost of living, for a student to contribute to a project for a summer.
+* Clojurists Together, which awards between $1500 and $9000 per grant for people to contribute to a Clojure project for an indefinite period of time.
+* The Unitary Fund, which awards $4000 per grant for research-based contributions to quantum technology.
+* The Tweag Open Source Fellowship, which states that it's twice the amount of Google Summer of Code.

 ## Motivation

 As discussed above, the primary motivation for this proposal is to make the